 Both the 1DX Mark II and the X100F are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the X100F followed on from the Fujifilm X100T.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D X Mark II vs Fujifilm X100F

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Fujifilm X100F – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.